 Oil Lease, Wayne Co.
 MS - Must I sign?

-My family just received a oil and mineral lease on 107 acres in Wayne co Ms. Several family have already signed.
+My family just received an oil and mineral lease on 107 acres in Wayne County, Mississippi.
+Several family members have already signed.
 Can I still negotiate my lease and not sign?
 Will they start drilling without my signature?

-I am not a resident of MS but have minerals in TX, OK and AR.
+I am not a resident of Mississippi but have minerals in Texas, Oklahoma and Arkansas.
 I would not sign any lease unless I knew who was behind it and if they are a true exploration company as opposed to someone just buying your lease, marking it up and then reselling it.

 Charles M. McCann said:

-I am not a resident of MS but have minerals in TX, OK and AR.
+I am not a resident of Mississippi but have minerals in Texas, Oklahoma and Arkansas.
 I would not sign any lease unless I knew who was behind it and if they are a true exploration company as opposed to someone just buying your lease, marking it up and then reselling it.

 W. Howard Pritchartt III said: